cjeller1592/cjeller-site/_posts/2020-10-28-learning-tools-with-other-tools.md

 Now any IP address that tries to make a full established TCP connection to my laptop at port 88 will be blocked.
 What does a full established TCP connection mean here?
 We send out a TCP packet with a SYN flag.
 Their machine sends back a packet with the SYN-ACK flag.
 We send an packet with ACK return.
 That creates the connection to a port that allows data to flow between their machine & our machine.
 Honeyports, however, prevents that connection from happening — at least in theory.

 As I tinkered with Honeyports, I came to find that it served as a way to answer the questions I had about Nmap.
-If I could use Nmap to scan my Honeyports laptop and not get blocked, then I found a stealthy scan.
+If I could use Nmap on a virtual machine to scan my Honeyports laptop and not get blocked, then I found a stealthy scan.
 If I got blocked, then I found a loud scan.

 Let's explore what a stealthy scan means in this context.
 If Honeyports is supposed to block any IP address that attempts a *full* established TCP connection, then it shouldn't block any IP addresses that attempt a *partial* one.
 What does a partial TCP connection look like?
 If we look back at the three-way handshake, the SYN-ACK reply let's us know that a port on a machine is open.
 But once we get this info, we can choose to hang up.
 This means we send back a packet with a RST flag instead of an ACK flag.
 This practice is what's called a SYN scan.

 Nmap allows us to do a SYN scan with no problem.
-To do so, I'll specify the IP address of the Honeyport laptop, port 88, and the SYN scan with `-sS`.
+To do so, I'll specify the IP address of the Honeyports laptop, port 88, and the SYN scan with `-sS`.

 ```
 nmap -sS 192.168.50.115 -p88